Equality & Justice Practice Clinic

-Our Equality Concentration examines the meaning of equality, the ways the law promotes or limits equality, and whether a lawyer’s role enhances equality for the client and for society.
-In this concentration, you will work with civil rights lawyers in New York City litigating and advocating on behalf of clients to eradicate discrimination based on racial, gender, national origin, disability, and LGBTQ characteristics.
+Our Equality and Justice Practice Clinic examines the meaning of equality, the ways the law promotes or limits equality, and whether a lawyer’s role enhances equality for the client and for society.
+In this practice clinic, you will work with civil rights lawyers in New York City litigating and advocating on behalf of clients to eradicate discrimination based on racial, gender, national origin, disability, and LGBTQ characteristics.

 - Lawyering tasks: Students are assigned to "law firms" and collaborate in lawyering exercises representing individuals and organizations that include interviewing clients, factual development of a case, drafting legal memorandum, preparing discovery plans, drafting a court complaint, drafting a demand letter and a electronic discovery hold, drafting a motion in limine, preparing or opposing a motion for summary judgment (one of the most critical components of litigation in any civil law area), including a Rule 56 statement or counterstatement of material fact), an factual affirmation, arguing the motion, the role of expert witnesses, and conducting examinations in a trial setting.

 - Advocacy in various settings, including court and arbitration setting and in roles as judge or attorney, focusing on civil rights matters.

 - Affirmative Action: Law firms present evidence and arguments concerning a claim of race discrimination in a challenge to an alleged affirmative action plan at a public law school.